Carceral-Ecologies/lab_book/README.md

 # Carceral Ecologies Lab Book

 This lab book draws upon the collectively-honed insights and pathbreaking work of the Civic Laboratory for Environmental Action Research (CLEAR), a feminist, anti-colonial lab specializing in monitoring plastic pollution, directed by Max Liboiron.
 See the Jan 1, 2018 snapshot of [CLEAR Lab Book](https://civiclaboratory.nl/clear-lab-book/).
-In particular we draw heavily upon xxxxx.
-Text on faculty responsiblities is almost entierly from the [Aly Lab Book](https://github.com/alylab/labmanual/blob/master/aly-lab-manual.pdf) and that lab book also inspired somelanguade in the Work Autonomiously guideline.
+In particular lab guidlines 1-8 were drawn directly from the CLEAR Lab Book and then adapted with minor edits.
+The value framework blurb as well as the onboarding and exiting protocols are directly drawn from the CLEAR Lab Book.
+Text on faculty responsiblities is almost entierly from the [Aly Lab Book](https://github.com/alylab/labmanual/blob/master/aly-lab-manual.pdf) and that lab book also inspired some language in the Work Autonomiously guideline.
 The child care guideline is entirely in debt to Kate Cairns sylabus policy you can see [here](https://twitter.com/katefcairns/status/1222274604426825730/photo/1).

  ##	__Value Framework__